Set up a Store with Multiple Store Views

 Use system value

-If checked, the plugin will use the Adobe Commerce system value even if another option is selected from the drop-down.
+If checked, the plugin uses the Adobe Commerce system value, even if another option is selected.

 Example configuration